ibm-cloud-docs/vpc/backup_service_vpc_about.md

 The backup snapshots that are created for `sdp` volumes have an independent life cycle from the parent volume.
 You can delete the volume and the backup snapshot persists until the retention period that you set is reached.

-You can use your backup snapshots to create other second-generation volumes in the same region<bsvpc-235-SDSBlockCRC-beta> and create copies in other regions</bsvpc-235-SDSBlockCRC-beta>.
-However, backup policies that include cross-regional copies are not supported<bsvpc-235-SDSBlockCRC-beta> for volumes with customer-managed encryption</bsvpc-235-SDSBlockCRC-beta>.
+You can use your backup snapshots to create other second-generation volumes in the same region and create copies in other regions.
+However, backup policies that include cross-regional copies are not supported for volumes with customer-managed encryption.
 The creation of consistency group backups is not supported either.

 A snapshot of a first-generation volume cannot be used to create a second-generation volume with the `sdp` profile.
 Similarly, you can't use a snapshot from a second-generation volume to create a volume with a first-generation profile.